 Variety of Products

 When we look at Vital Proteins vs Great Lakes in terms of what’s available from the line as a whole, Vital Proteins is the winner.
-They don’t just have plain collagen powder.
-There are capsules, creamers, blends with veggies and probiotics, and even different types of collagen (marine, for example).
+They don’t just have peptide-protein collagen powder.
+There are capsules, creamers, blends with veggies and probiotics, and even different collagen type (marine collagen, for example).
 If you want to be able to shop for several things in one place, Vital Proteins might be the one to try first.

 How Do The Collagens Differ?

 There’s a pretty big difference in the options these companies offer, but they both do plain, unflavored collagen.
-For the sake of an apples-to-apples review, I’m going to compare the Vital Proteins Collagen Peptides (bovine) and the Great Lakes Collagen Hydrolysate (also bovine).
+For the sake of an apples-to-apples review, I’m going to compare the Vital Proteins Collagen Peptides (bovine) and the Great Lakes hydrolyzed collagen (also bovine collagen).
 Same thing, different names.